Cubid-Me/cubid-docs/api-reference.md

 ```

 ### Notes:
-- Feel free to approach us with suggestions for other AuthIdentiy `stamp_types` you'd like to see supported.
+- Feel free to approach us with suggestions for other AuthIdentiy credentials (`stamp_types`) you'd like to see supported.
 - `newuser` indicates if the user was new within your App scope.
 It does not indicate whether or not the user previously existed within the broader CUBID scope.
 ---